dr-jam/FactoryExercise/README.md

 The due date and submission information are on the official class communication channels.

-## Description of Provided Unity Project
+## Description of Provided Godot Project

 ### Scene and GameObjects in the Hierarchy

 * **Main Camera** is the main viewport into the lab.
-* **Laboratory** is the parent for the `GameObject`s that compose the testing facility's laboratory.
-Inside there are the sides of the room, test pedestals, a weapon on the right (camera-relative), and a shield on the left.
+* **Laboratory** is the root scene that composes the testing facility's laboratory.
+Inside there are the sides of the room, test pedestals, a weapon, and a shield.
-  * **ShieldPedestal** contains a `ShieldPoint` where the shields (i.e. the test subjects) spawn and an instance of the `HealthBar` prefab.
+  * **ShieldAparatus** contains a `ShieldGenerator` where the shields (i.e. the test subjects) spawn.
-  * **WeaponPedestal** holds the test weapon located at `WeaponPoint` which contains the `ProjectileSpawn` location for new `Projectile`s to spawn at.
+  * **WeaponAparatus** holds the test weapon that contains the `ProjectileSpawn` location for new `Projectile`s to spawn at.

 ### Assets and Scripts

-Prefabs of note:
+Scenes of note:
-* **HealthBar** is a prefab that implements the dynamic health bar shown above the shield.
+* **DamageIndicator** is a prefab that implements the dynamic health bar shown above the shield.
 * **Projectile** is a prefab for the projectiles shot by the test weapon.

 Scripts:
-* **ShieldController.cs** contains the game logic for test shields.
+* **Shield.cs** contains the game logic for test `Shield`s.
 It is where the refreshing capabilities of the shield should be implemented.
-It contains references to the `ScrollingText` and `HeathBar` instances.
+It contains references to the `DamageIndicator` scene.
-* **EffectType.cs** holds the `enum` for the weapon projectile damage types.
+* **Effects** holds the `enum` for the projectile and shield types.
-* **ManualFire.cs** implements firing a `Projectile` instance that moves from the `ProjectileSpawn` toward the `ShieldPoint` on `jump` input.
+* **Laboratory** implements firing a `Projectile` instance that moves from the `ProjectileSpawn` toward the `ShieldAparatus` on `ui_accept` input.
+Your factory logic could go here.
-* **ProjectileController.cs** is a component of the `Projectile` prefab that holds the physical parameters of the projectile and has information on the damage the projectile should do to a shield.
+* **Projectile** holds the physical parameters of the projectile and has information on the damage the projectile should do to a shield.
+It also controls the motion of the `Projectile`
-* **ProjectileMotion.cs** is a component of the `Projectile` prefab that controls its motion.
-* **HealthBarController.cs** controls the animation and behaviors of the `HealthBar`.
-* **ScrollingText.cs** partially controls the upward-scrolling damage values that appear when a `Projectile` collides with a shield.
+* **DamageIndicator** partially controls the upward-scrolling damage values that appear when a `Projectile` collides with a `Shield`.

-Assets used by the project that you need not manipulate but are otherwise interesting:
-* **ScrollingText** prefab and animation controller.
-* **TextScrollUp** animation.
-* **Consequences** is the font used for the damage display text.

 ## Stage 1: Shields Online

 The Aegis prototype shield mechanism is nearly complete.
 Your task is to complete the shield's functionality by adding a recharging mechanism which consists of the following:
-* Use the `RechargeRate` and `RechargeDelay` properties of the `ShieldController` class to enable:
+* Use the `recharge_rate` and `rechare_delay` properties of the `Shield` class to enable:
-  * After the shield has taken damage or is not at maximum capacity, it enters a recharge delay period lasting `RechargeDelay` seconds.
+  * After the shield has taken damage or is not at maximum capacity, it enters a recharge delay period lasting `recharge_delay` seconds.
-  * After the recharge delay period, the shield begins to recharge at `RechargeRate` capacity points per second.
+  * After the recharge delay period, the shield begins to recharge at `recharge_rate` capacity points per second.
   * If the shield is damaged before it is fully recharged, the shield stops recharging and enters another recharge delay period.
-  * Shields cannot recharge greater than their `Capacity` value.
+  * Shields cannot recharge greater than their `max_capacity` value.
-  * Shield `Capacity` can never be negative.
+  * Shield `current_level` can never be negative.

 ## Stage 2: Damage Engine